rcarver/levels/README.md

   * **null** (Ruby `NilClass`)

 Notice that JSON's Object is not supported.
 This is because groups are objects, so key/values pairs are already available.
-As well, it's difficult to represent key/value pairs in an environment variable.
+It's difficult to represent key/value pairs in an environment variable, so it fails that test as well.

 Fortunately, these simple types are perfectly adequate for the purposes of system configuration.